LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 * `activeValidators`: An array of objects corresponding to the set of validators eligible to sign the certificates from the partner chain.
 Each entry contains the following properties:
   * `blsKey`: The BLS public key used to sign certificates.
   * `bftWeight`: An integer indicating the weight of the corresponding BLS public key for signing a certificate.
 For DPoS chains, this value is usually 1, as every active validator has the same consensus weight for the signing of the next certificate.
-* `certificateThreshold`: An integer setting the required cumulative weight assigned to the signatures for the first certificate from the sidechain to be valid.
+* `certificateThreshold`: An integer setting the required cumulative weight needed for the certificate signature to be valid.
 For the mainchain account on a sidechain, the `activeValidators` and `certificateThreshold` properties are initialized by the mainchain registration command.
 For a sidechain account on the mainchain, they are set by the sidechain registration command.

 #### Own Chain Account Data